Proclamation of accession of Charles III: New Zealand

-The proclamation of Charles as King of New Zealand took place on the steps of the Parliament Buildings, in Wellington, at 12:30 p.m.
-NZST, on 11 September.
+The proclamation of Charles as King of New Zealand took place on the steps of the Parliament Buildings in Wellington at 12:30 pm NZST on 11 September.
 As the Accession Council in the United Kingdom was a British event, it had no constitutional effect in New Zealand.

-After the national anthem, "God Defend New Zealand", was sung by LAC Barbara Graham, both in the Māori and English, parliamentary kaumātua Kura Moeahu offered a karakia.
+After the national anthem, "God Defend New Zealand", was sung by LAC Barbara Graham in Māori and English, parliamentary kaumātua Kura Moeahu offered a karakia.

-The proclamation was read out first in English and then in Māori following speeches by Prime Minister Jacinda Ardern and Governor-General Cindy Kiro.
+The proclamation was read first in English and then in Māori, following speeches by Prime Minister Jacinda Ardern and Governor-General Cindy Kiro.
 The ceremony concluded with a 21-gun salute fired from Point Jerningham by the 16th Field Regiment.
 A second 21-gun salute was fired at the same time from the Devonport Naval Base in Auckland.

 Text of proclamation

-The proclamation was read out in English by the New Zealand Herald of Arms Extraordinary, Phillip O'Shea:
+The proclamation was read in English by the New Zealand Herald of Arms Extraordinary, Phillip O'Shea:

 Whereas by the death of our late beloved Sovereign Queen Elizabeth II, the Crown is solely and rightfully come to His Royal Highness Prince Charles Philip Arthur George.

 We, therefore, The Right Honourable Dame Cindy Kiro, Governor-General of New Zealand, The Right Honourable Jacinda Ardern, Prime Minister of New Zealand, and Members of the Executive Council, assisted by members of Parliament, Judges, Representatives of the Realm, and numerous other representative citizens here present, hereby proclaim that His Royal Highness Prince Charles Philip Arthur George is now King Charles III, By the Grace of God King of New Zealand and of His Other Realms and Territories, Head of the Commonwealth, Defender of the Faith, to whom His subjects swear their faith and true allegiance, with hearty affection; wishing His Majesty King Charles III a long and happy reign.

 Given under the hand of Her Excellency the Governor-General, and issued under the Seal of New Zealand, this 11th day of September 2022.